Noutaja/fullstack-project4/README.md

  A movie API and frontend.
 Done using NodeJS, React and MongoDB.
 A school project

  ## Setup
  Add a MongoDB database uri as an environment variable: URI=(db uri).
-Run nodemon in the backend directory and npm start in client directory.
+Run npm start in client and server directory.

  ## Features
  * Search movies either by id (Not supported by the frontend), or search parameters